 APTA's goal is to reform payment for outpatient physical therapy services to improve quality of care, recognize and promote the clinical judgment of the physical therapist, and provide policymakers and payers with an accurate payment system that ensures the integrity of medically necessary services.

-APTA proposes to reform payment for outpatient physical therapy services by transitioning from the current fee-for-service, procedural-based payment system to a per session payment system.
+APTA proposes to reform payment for outpatient physical therapy services by transitioning from the current fee-for-service, procedural-based payment system to a per-session payment system.
 APTA believes that a system that categorizes patients based on the severity of their condition and intensity of the interventions required better reflects the professional clinical reasoning/judgment and decision making by the physical therapist, improves provider compliance, reduces administrative burdens surrounding current payment models, and is consistent with and enhances payer recognition of the value of physical therapist-directed care.
-To achieve this reformed payment system for outpatient physical therapist services, changes to the existing Current Procedural Terminology (CPT) coding system, which describes services based on 15-minute time-based units and direct one on one contact, would be necessary.
+To achieve this reformed payment system for outpatient physical therapist services, changes to the existing Current Procedural Terminology (CPT) coding system, which describes services based on 15-minute time-based units and direct 1-on-1 contact, would be necessary.
 Following these coding changes, the new codes will be valued through the AMA Relative Value Update (RUC) process and implemented in federal, commercial, and state-based payment systems.

 Establishing new codes that physical therapists report for their services would be a significant change that would require therapists to learn the new codes and update billing systems.
 However, with elimination of many of the existing codes that therapists report and the many associated edits, administrative burden would be reduced.
 This bundled approach to the codes could result in more appropriate valuation of therapy services that better reflects the patient's condition and the clinical judgment of the therapist.